-Any away day, remote or face to face, works well when it links team spirit and work challenges, creating a positive improvement in the culture.
+Any business away day, remote or face to face, works well when linking team spirit and work challenges, creating a positive improvement in the culture and strategy ideas.
 Where awaydays only exist as “fun” these links are weaker and less effective.
+(OK, I think they’re a waste of time).
 “Just fun” also creates cynicism in an overworked and worried team.
+If you’re thinking of running a virtual away day, consider these benefits and problems.

 A virtual away day, or series of sessions, can affect elements of the team’s culture and create focus on the operational issues of the team; without expensive venue and travel costs.

-Virtual away days can help the team to socialise and work together towards common goals (work related and “fun”).
+Virtual awaydays can help the team socialise and work together towards common goals (work related and “fun”).
 Team members can understand each other’s perspectives, and gain confidence (developing trust) and improve communication.

 Virtual team sessions can do this in a targeted way by considering the specific needs of different teams and addressing them over a period of time.
 This period of time allows for more changes to work habits as well as “just having fun”.